lmiller1990/lachlan-miller.me/markdown/implement-vue-3-reactivity-from-scratch.md

+## Building Vue 3 Reactivity from Scratch

 Vue 3 has a super neat reactivity system based on the ES6 [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object.
-In this article we build a simplified version of the reacitivity system.
-We will, however, stay as close the [actual source code](https://github.com/vuejs/vue-next/tree/master/packages/reactivity) as possible.
+In this article we build a simplified version of the reactivity system.
+We will stay as close the [Vue 3 source code](https://github.com/vuejs/vue-next/tree/master/packages/reactivity) as possible.
 The idea is to prepare you better to read and understand it.

+The source code repository is for this article is exclusive to my [GitHub Sponsors](https://github.com/sponsors/lmiller1990).

+By the end of this article, you'll be in a position to read through Vue's `reactivity` package and have a general understand of what's going on under the hood.

-Once we get something working, we will compare what we have written to the actual source code and see what's different, and why.
+As we work through our implementation, we will compare what we have written to the actual source code and see what's different, and why.

 The initial goal will be the following: